What is the Kangaroo Island Wilderness Trail?

 How much does it cost to walk the trail, what is included and why is there a fee?

-Maintaining a long-distance walking trail with facilities in a remote area is expensive.
-Your fee contributes to maintaining and servicing the Trail to ensure it remains an exceptional world class tourism experience.
+Maintaining a long-distance walking trail in a remote area is expensive.
+Your fee contributes to maintaining and servicing the trail to ensure it remains an exceptional world-class tourism experience.

 Do I need to pay a separate park entry fee?

 If you wish to visit the attractions of Flinders Chase National Park before or after your walk, you will need to pay a separate visitor fee.
 Please book online.
 Alternatively, your tour operator may offer a package that includes access to Flinders Chase National Park.

 What level of walking experience do I need?